jasonelle/jasonelle/sources/xcode/DEVS.md

 ### Release Workflow

 - Prepare release (update docs, changelogs and other settings or before release tasks).
+Ensure that all the extensions are disabled by default on release build.
 - Commit and push to `main`.
 - Make _Merge (Pull) Request_ from `main` to `stable` (Squash commits).
 - Create a new release tag (from `stable` branch) in _Github_.